My Homelab Hardware Journey

 Making History

 I’ve been super lax about posting here.
 I wrote something last week about Mr. McCormick’s retirement from the Historical Society of Riverton.
-Please take a look:
+I’ve copied it below:

 Some personal news